michou99/Club-Penguin/README.md

 * Canvas
 * HTML
 * CSS

-### User Stories
-To see all user stories, here is our [project board](https://github.cloud.capitalone.com/FBM903/Unit-Project.Unit-3/projects/1).

 ### Start Page:
 The start page at index.html allows the user to create an account and login into any existing accounts.